The Variety of Integrable Killing Tensors on the 3-Sphere: The algebraic geometry of the KS-variety

-and call its projectivisation $\PV\subset\mathbb P\mathcal A\isom\mathbb P^4$ the \dfn{Killing-Stäckel variety (KS-variety)}.
-A matrix in $\AV$ will be called a \dfn{Killing-Stäckel matrix (KS-matrix)}. \end{definition} \begin{remark} The residual isometry group action on diagonal algebraic curvature tensors defines a natural action of the permutation group $S_4$ on the Killing-Stäckel variety.
-This action is given by conjugation with matrices in $\SOG(3)$ under the embedding $S_4\subset\SOG(3)$ defined in \linkref{Subsection}{sub:remainder}.
-Later it will be useful to consider $S_4\subset\SOG(3)$ as the symmetry group of an octahedron in $\mathbb R^3$ with vertices $\pm e_i$ and adjacent faces opposedly oriented. \end{remark} The Killing-Stäckel variety $\PV$ is a $3$-dimensional projective subvariety in $\mathbb P^4$ and the quotient $\PV/S_4$ encodes all information on integrable Killing tensors modulo isometries, the metric and scalar multiples.
+\begin{Remark} The residual isometry group action on diagonal algebraic curvature tensors def\/ines a natural action of the permutation group $S_4$ on the Killing--St\"ackel variety.
+This action is given by conjugation with matrices in $\SOG(3)$ under the embedding $S_4\subset\SOG(3)$ def\/ined in Section~\ref{sub:remainder}.
+Later it will be useful to consider~$S_4\subset\SOG(3)$ as the symmetry group of an octahedron in~$\mathbb R^3$ with vertices~$\pm e_i$ and adjacent faces opposedly oriented. \end{Remark}

+The Killing--St\"ackel variety $\PV$ is a $3$-dimensional projective subvariety in $\mathbb P^4$ and the quotient~$\PV/S_4$ encodes all information on integrable Killing tensors modulo isometries, the metric and scalar multiples.
 In this section we will investigate its structure from a purely algebraic geometric point of view.
-This will finally lead to a complete and explicit algebraic description of Stäckel systems.
+This will f\/inally lead to a complete and explicit algebraic description of St\"ackel systems.

-Recall that Stäckel systems are $n$-dimensional vector spaces of mutually commuting integrable Killing tensors.
-Note that every Stäckel system contains the metric and that the metric corresponds to the zero KS-matrix.
-Therefore, if we assume that the algebraic curvature tensors of the Killing tensors in a Stäckel system are mutually diagonalisable, then Stäckel systems on $S^3$ correspond to $2$-dimensional planes in $\AV$ or projective lines in the projectivisation $\PV$.
-We will see a posteriori that our assumption is justified.
-Hence Stäckel systems constitute a subvariety of the variety of projective lines on $\PV$, also called the Fano variety of $\PV$ and denoted by $F_1(\PV)$.
+Recall that St\"ackel systems are $n$-dimensional vector spaces of mutually commuting integrable Killing tensors.
+Note that every St\"ackel system contains the metric and that the metric corresponds to the zero KS-matrix.
+Therefore, if we assume that the algebraic curvature tensors of the Killing tensors in a St\"ackel system are mutually diagonalisable, then St\"ackel systems on~$S^3$ correspond to $2$-dimensional planes in $\AV$ or projective lines in the projectivisation~$\PV$.
+We will see a posteriori that our assumption is justif\/ied.
+Hence St\"ackel systems constitute a subvariety of the variety of projective lines on~$\PV$, also called the Fano variety of $\PV$ and denoted by~$F_1(\PV)$.